S3-HSDM/Portfolio/Individual Project.md

 ## Software design
 Before I could start coding for my web application I made Requirements, functional and non-functional.
 With those requirements I created user stories for my project.
 After the user stories I created a C4-model for my project.
 Those user stories and diagrams can be found in my documentation files.
 [Analysis Document](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20%26%20Documentation/Documentation.md)

+For my UI design I followed the UX Method Competitive Analysis.
+To achieve this method I took inspiration from the Hearthstone and Hearthpwn web pages shown in the Introduction.
+For the Card overview page I used the Hearthstone page to find a way to show all the available ways to filter the cards, without creating a chaos of buttons or dropdowns where users could get lost.

 ## Learning Outcomes (LO)
 For this semester we have to match some learning outcomes.
 These learning outcomes are displayed [here](https://github.com/S3-HSDM/Portfolio/blob/main/Learning%20Outcomes.md).